isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

            # vivso-suboptions (code 125), and that is enough for Kea to understand that it needs to
            # send the option.
 These options still need to be defined in the configuration, one per
            # each vendor, but they don't need "always-send" enabled in that case.
 For misbehaving
-           # clients that to do not explicitly request it, one may alternatively set "always-send"
+           # clients that do not explicitly request it, one may alternatively set "always-send"
            # to true for them as well.
 This is referring to the following two entries in option-data.
            {
                "name": "vivso-suboptions",